Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 In academic terms, this method signature actually represents a slightly more elaborate version of the [_monadic bind function_](https://en.wikipedia.org/wiki/Monad_(functional_programming)#Overview), which is used to sequence monadic operations together.
 Knowing that is not very important, but it helps us understand that LINQ query syntax (specifically the part involving multiple `from` clauses) is effectively a general-purpose monadic comprehension notation.

 Consequentially, any container type for which an appropriate `SelectMany(...)` may be reasonably defined, can benefit from the alternative mental model provided by LINQ.
-Moving on, let's take a look at some potential candidates.
+Moving on, let's explore some potential candidates.

 ## Query syntax for Task

 When it comes to container types, `Task<T>` is probably the most ubiquitous example that can be found in C# code.
 Conceptually, this type represents an operation that executes asynchronously and encapsulates its current state along with its eventual result.
-Additionally, it also provides a way to queue continuation callbacks that will trigger once the task has completed.
+Additionally, it also provides a way to queue up continuation callbacks that will trigger once the task has completed.

 An implementation of `SelectMany(...)`, in this case, can leverage the callback API to enable comprehension syntax for chaining tasks into pipelines of asynchronous operations.
-Following the shape we've established previously, here is how this method would look like:
+Following the shape we've established previously, here is how that method would look like:

 ```csharp
 public static Task<TResult> SelectMany<TFirst, TSecond, TResult>(